 Devathuna – For purification of the body and mind.

-I have to add that some of the kinds listed above have very precise rules to observe during the fast.
-Here, let’s focus on the general rules on Ekadashi day as the number of practices is as huge as the number of gods in Hinduism.
+I have to add that some of the kinds listed above have exact rules for observing during the fast.
+Here, let’s focus on the general regulations on Ekadashi day, as the number of practices is as massive as the number of gods in Hinduism.

 - Body Detox